 [§] An earlier version of this paper circulated under the title "Banking Barriers to the Green Economy".
 This paper was prepared for the NBB international conference 2020 on Climate Change: Economic Impact and Challenges for Central Banks and the Financial System.
-We thank Tobias Berg (discussant), Estelle Cantillon, Mathias Dewatripont, Ralph De Haas (discussant), Mariassunta Giannetti, Adair Morse (discussant), Raghuram Rajan as well as seminar and conference participants at the NBB Climate Change conference, Belgian Environmental Economics Day 2021, Global Research Alliance for Sustainable Finance conference, the Zurich workshop on Sustainable Finance, Banque De France, De Nederlandsche Bank, the 14th Swiss Winter Conference on Financial Intermediation, ESCP and Leibniz Institute for Financial Research SAFE for their comments.
+We thank Tobias Berg (discussant), Diana Bonfim (discussant), Estelle Cantillon, Mathias Dewatripont, Ralph De Haas (discussant), Mariassunta Giannetti, Adair Morse (discussant), Raghuram Rajan, Javier Suarez as well as seminar and conference participants at the NBB Climate Change conference, Belgian Environmental Economics Day 2021, Global Research Alliance for Sustainable Finance conference, the Zurich workshop on Sustainable Finance, Banque De France, De Nederlandsche Bank, the 14th Swiss Winter Conference on Financial Intermediation, ESCP, IESEG School of Management, Leibniz Institute for Financial Research SAFE, the Bank of Italy and Bocconi conference on Financial Stability and Regulation for their comments.
 The views expressed in this paper are those of the authors and do not necessarily reflect the views of the National Bank of Belgium, the Eurosystem or any other institutions to which the authors are affiliated.
 All remaining errors are our own.
 Contact: hans.degryse@kuleuven.be, tarik.roukny@kuleuven.be and joris.tielens@nbb.be.